oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 At the end of the output we'll see the status of the extensions.

-## Step 5: Configuring access to the linkerd UI
+## Task 5: Configuring access to the linkerd UI

 Linkerd is managed via the linkerd command OR via it's browser based dashboard.
 In general you want to use the dashboard as it give you access to the Grafana instance provided by Linkerd and thus you get the visualizations.